hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/optimizing-triton-kernel.rst

 Refer to the
 :ref:`Triton kernel performance optimization <mi300x-triton-kernel-performance-optimization>`
-section of the :doc:`/how-to/tuning-guides/mi300x/workload` guide for detailed information.
+section of the :doc:`workload` guide for detailed information.

 Triton kernel performance optimization includes the following topics.